 Any net premium payments received while the DCA program is in effect will be allocated using the allocation percentages from the DCA request form, unless You specify otherwise.
 You may change the DCA allocation percentages or DCA transfer amounts twice during a contract year.
 If it is requested when the contract is issued, then DCA will start at the beginning of the 2nd contract month.
 If it is requested after issue, then DCA will start at the beginning of the 1st contract month which occurs at least 30 days after the request is received.

-DCA will last until the value in the DCA source account is exhausted or until We receive Your written termination request.
+DCA will last until the total monies allocated for DCA are exhausted or until We receive Your written termination request.
 DCA automatically terminates on the maturity date.

 We do not charge any specific fees for You to participate in a DCA program.
 However, transfers made through a DCA program, which only extends for fewer than 12 months, will be included in counting the number of transfers of contract fund.
-While We currently allow an unlimited number of free transfers, We do reserve the right to charge for each transfer after the 4th one in any contract year.
+While We currently offer an unlimited number of transfers, We do reserve the right to charge for each transfer after the 12th one in any contract year.